mmohsinkhan/exchange-rates-tracking-app/README.md

 ## REST API

-Once deployed, application exposes a REST API endpoint providing current exchange rates along with the change with respect to previous day.
+Once deployed, application exposes a REST API endpoint that provides latest exchange rates published by ECB along with the change with respect to last published update.

 ### Sample Response
 ```javascript